googleapis/nodejs-document-ai/README.md

 } = require('@google-cloud/documentai').v1beta3;

 // Instantiates a client
+// You can use processors based in other regions, using the apiEndpoint option:
-// const client = new DocumentProcessorServiceClient({apiEndpoint: 'eu-documentai.googleapis.com'}); // Required if using eu based processor
+// const client = new DocumentProcessorServiceClient({apiEndpoint: 'eu-documentai.googleapis.com'});
 const client = new DocumentProcessorServiceClient();

 async function quickstart() {